 As described in Chapter 2.0, a primary Project goal in support of the Project purpose is to increase the processing capacity and efficiency of the LPOE in response to the need that is created by the current and projected demand for vehicles and persons to cross the border.
 Thus, the Action Alternatives would not directly generate a substantial volume of traffic, but would accommodate existing and projected border crossing demand.
 They would also modify the patterns of traffic flow in the project area.
 The purpose and need for the Revised Project do not include local roadway improvements; however, the SEIS considers all traffic impacts and identifies measures that would help avoid, minimize, or mitigate such impacts, as outlined below.
 NEPA requires the decision-maker to consider the impacts of the proposed action, but does not require the agency to adopt such measures.
-GSA will consider adopting and implementing measures that are determined to be feasible and consistent with existing laws, regulations, and authorities applicable to GSA, particularly with regard to the availability of, and authority to expend, funds.
-Authorized funds may not be available to implement all of the proposed mitigation measures.
+GSA will consider adopting and implementing measures that are determined to be feasible and consistent with existing laws. regulations, and authorities applicable to GSA, particularly with regard to the availability of, and authority to expend, funds.
+Authorized funds may not be available to implement all of the proposed mitigation measures and may only be available to implement those measures allowable by law.
 Any mitigation measures adopted by the agency will be identified in the ROD for the Revised Project.

-Implementation of the following avoidance, minimization, and mitigation measures would avoid or reduce cumulative traffic impacts to roadway segments and intersections resulting from the Action Alternatives:
+Implementation of any of the following possible avoidance, minimization, and mitigation measures would avoid or reduce cumulative traffic impacts to roadway segments and intersections resulting from the Action Alternatives:

-- Widening the segment of Camino de la Plaza, between Virginia Avenue and the I-5 southbound ramps, to Four-lane Collector standards. - Widening the segment of Camino de la Plaza, between the I-5 southbound ramps and East San Ysidro Boulevard, to Four-lane Major standards. - Widening of Camino de la Plaza to provide an additional dedicated right-turn lane onto East San Ysidro Boulevard. - Installation of a traffic signal at the Camino de la Plaza/Virginia Avenue intersection. - Re-striping of the northbound approach of Camino de la Plaza to provide one shared left-turn/through lane and a dedicated right-turn lane with an overlap phase, and widening the southbound approach to provide one exclusive left-turn lane and a shared through/right-turn lane.
+- Widening the segment of Camino de la Plaza, between Virginia Avenue and the I-5 southbound ramps, to Four-lane Collector standards. - Widening the segment of Camino de la Plaza, between the I-5 southbound ramps and East San Ysidro Boulevard, to Four-lane Major standards. - Widening of Camino de la Plaza to provide an additional dedicated right-turn lane onto East San Ysidro Boulevard. - Installation of a traffic signal at the Camino de la Plaza/Virginia Avenue intersection. - Re-striping of the northbound approach of the Camino de la Plaza/Virginia Avenue intersection to provide one shared left-turn/through lane and a dedicated right-turn lane, and widening the southbound approach to provide one exclusive left-turn lane and a shared through/right-turn lane.